chrismile/cfd3d/README.md

 match the total number of MPI processes):
 * numproc: integer integer integer

+To use a hybrid MPI-OpenMP solver, one can also specify the number of OpenMP threads to use in addition to the MPI domain decomposition:
+* numhybridthreads: integer

 For the CUDA and OpenCL solvers, the user CAN also specify the block size in x, y and z direction:
 * blocksize: integer integer integer